scivision/fortran-filesystem/API.md

 normal("./my//path/../b/")  !< "my/b"
 ```

-Join path_t with other path string using posix separators.
+Join path with other path string using posix separators.
 The paths are treated like strings.
 No path resolution is used, so non-sensical paths are possible for non-sensical input.